Jace Amaro: Kansas City Chiefs

 On January 9, 2018, Amaro signed a reserve/future contract with the Kansas City Chiefs.
 He was released on September 1, 2018 for the final roster cuts.

 XFL

-Amaro was drafted in the 4th round of the 2020 XFL Draft by the Seattle Dragons.
+Amaro was selected by the Seattle Dragons of the XFL in the 4th round of the 2020 XFL draft.
 He was on their reserve list prior to the season and was never signed.